 - Encryption is not turned on by default.
 This means that you do not know if the person receiving your message has encryption on.

-How to send encrypted messages
+The best way how to send encrypted messages

 There are two main things to look at here: